A Guide to Home Theater Carpets

 3. Area Rugs

-Area rugs are also known for their effective noise suppression.
-They soften the impact of your footsteps and muffle the sound.
+Area rugs can soften the impact of your footsteps and muffle the sound.
 Area rugs are inexpensive, easier to maintain, and protect the floor from pet claws.

 Top Considerations When Choosing a Home Theater Carpet